AnthonyBorton/copilotx/README.md

 test.asm | I like to show Copilot Chat translating this Assembly language into Python genericListener.cob | I usually show Copilot Chat translating this COBOL into Java vulnerable.php | I ask Copilot Chat if this code is secure.
 It tell me that it's not.
-I then ask Copilot Chat to fix the code.
+I then ask Copilot Chat to fix the code. transaction.js | I use this to show Chat rewriting the calculateTax function to look up the tax rate. "calculateTax needs to take the zip code and look up the tax rate".
+Note that it will likely invent an API.

 # Copilot 4 docs